Oditi-codes/learn-python/contrib/pandas/handling-missing-values.md

 ## 3. Dropping missing values using `dropna()`

-In order to drop a null values from a dataframe, we used `dropna()` function this function drop Rows/Columns of datasets with Null values in different ways.
+To drop null values from a dataframe, we use `dropna()` function.
+This function drops Rows/Columns of datasets with Null values in the following ways:-

-#### Dropping rows with at least 1 null value.
+#### Dropping rows with at least 1 null value:-

 ```python